jhu-asco/dsl_gridsearch/README.md

 		roslaunch dsl_grid3d rviz.launch

-Launch the dsl_grid3d main ros node:
+Launch the dsl_grid3d main ros node and load a mesh:

 		roslaunch dsl_grid3d dsl_grid3d_campus.launch

-Run catkin_make from the root directory.

-### 3 Parameters
+# 3 Parameters
-User must specify either a mesh to load or the size of the occupancy grid.
+The user must specify either a mesh to load or the size of the occupancy grid.
 If both are given, the mesh will be loaded into an occupancy grid of the size given.

 * `mesh_filename`: [string] Absolute filepath of a .stl mesh to be loaded into an occupancy grid at runtime.
 * `cells_per_meter`: [double] The resolution of the occupancy grid in cells/meter.